tskit-dev/tskit/docs/export.md

 and pipe the output to `bgzip`:

 :::{code-block} bash
-$ tskit vcf example.trees | bgzip -c > example.vcf.gz
+$ tskit vcf example.arg | bgzip -c > example.vcf.gz
 :::
 A general way to convert VCF data to various formats is to pipe the text produced by ``tskit`` into ``bcftools`` using the command line interface:

 :::{code-block} bash
-$ tskit vcf example.trees | bcftools view -O b > example.bcf
+$ tskit vcf example.arg | bcftools view -O b > example.bcf
 :::

 If you need more control over the form of the output (or want to work